 She returns to school after her mother died and finds that she has been replaced by another student Lizzie.
 She befriends and then drugs Lizzie with medication prescribed for her late mom.

-Under the influence of the drug, Lizzie experiences bizarre body hallucination, and Charlotte convinces her to cut off her “bad arm” with a meat cleaver.
+Under the influence of the drug, Lizzie experiences bizarre body hallucinations, and Charlotte convinces her to cut off her “bad arm” with a meat cleaver.